ViolaFlower/Re-Console/README.md

 - A programmer art add-on which retextures the game
 - Controller support
 - Near 100% Legacy Console Edition parity
-- Nostalgic Tweaks, giving a lot of control over each and every feature in the game
+- Nostalgic Tweaks, giving a lot of control over each and every feature in the game (U to Customize)
 - Old Combat from 1.8
-- Optional old world generation, spanning from Beta 1.7.3 to 1.17.1
+- Optional old world generation, spanning from Classic Edition to 1.17.1
 - Some of the old LCE texture packs and Mash-Up packs
 - Skin-changing with skinpacks from LCE